wilsonliaows/docs/developing-connectors/custom-actions.md

 ---

 # Custom actions
-If you're looking to build additional actions for a connector that Workato already supports, custom actions enable you to utilize the existing connector framework instead of developing from scratch via the HTTP connector or the SDK.
+If you're looking to build additional actions for a connector that Workato already supports, custom actions enable you to utilize the existing connector framework instead of developing from scratch via the [HTTP universal connector](/developing-connectors/http.md) or the [SDK](/developing-connectors/sdk.md).
 This allows you to easily build your action by telling Workato what the action's request and response should look like, which can be obtained from the API documentation.

-Building a custom action is an accelerated way of building an action via the HTTP connector.
-This is because the custom action utilizes the connector's existing authorization framework and already understands the API for that app.
+Building a custom action is an accelerated way of building an action via the HTTP connector, as the custom action utilizes the connector's existing authorization framework and already understands the API for that app.

 ## App support for custom actions
 Most apps on Workato support custom actions.
-The custom action is typically found in the actions picklist of the connector.
+Custom actions can be found in the actions picklist of the connector.

 ![Selecting the custom action](/assets/images/developing-connectors/custom-actions/custom-action-selection.png) *Selecting the custom action*